spacetelescope/jwst/docs/jwst/stpipe/config_asdf.rst

 of a pipeline or step parameters.

-Keeping this sparse-population philosophy in mind, for most parameter references, only those parameters that are explicilty changed should be specified in the reference.
+Keeping this sparse-population philosophy in mind, for most parameter references, only those parameters that are explicitly changed should be specified in the reference.
 If adhered to, when a pipeline/step default value for a particular parameter needs to change, the change will be immediately available.
 Otherwise, all references that mistakenly set said parameter will